jupito/dwilib/README.md

 dwilib
 ======

-Tools in development to support analysis of Diffusion-weighted imaging (DWI) data, with focus on cancer lesions.
+Tools in development to support analysis of Diffusion-weighted imaging (DWI) data, with focus on prostate cancer.

+Currently it can only read the data in custom ASCII format, but support for DICOM is under way.

 Features
 --------
-- Read data in ASCII or MATLAB format, write in ASCII
-- Perform model fitting
+- Perform model fitting (ADC, Kurtosis, etc.)
 - Calculate correlation by Gleason scores
 - Calculate and compare diagnostic ROC AUCs
 - Calculate reproducibility measures